Running a Meteor App on iOS, or Android

 If you already have an Apple Developer Account and you have entered your account credentials in the Xcode settings, then you can click on the Fix Issue button.

 In the past you had to sign up for the iOS Developer Program, if you wanted to deploy your app to a real device.
 Not anymore so.
 Since Xcode 7, you can use free provisioning for deployment.
-You need an Apple ID and a lightning cable to see your app runnning on a physical device.
+You need an Apple ID and a lightning cable to see your app running on a physical device.1

 When you want to publish to the App Store, you will have to get an iOS Developer Certificate.
 This will take a $99 morsel from your wallet.